 Angela's work for the program as a law student earned her the Oliver White Hill Award from the Virginia State Bar in 2003.
 Angela joined the JustChildren staff as a Powell Fellow in 2004 after clerking for U.S. District Judge Reginald C. Lindsay.
 She is a graduate of The College of William and Mary and University of Virginia School of Law.

 William B. Reichhardt, Esquire

-In 2001, Mr. Reichhardt received the Pro Bono Attorney of the Year Award from the Fairfax Bar Association.
-In 2009, Mr. Reichhardt was appointed by the governor to serve on the Advisory Committee for Juvenile Justice and is also a sitting member on the Virginia Bar Association Commission on the Needs of Children.
-He is the 2010 recipient of the prestigious Lewis F. Powell Jr. Pro Bono Award bestowed by the Virginia State Bar in recognition of his efforts to provide and support legal advocacy for children.
+In August 2006, Mr. Reichhardt was appointed by the Chief Justice of the Supreme Court of Virginia to serve on the Virginia State Bar Professionalism Course Faculty where he served for six years.
+Bill is a co-author of the Juvenile Law and Practice Handbook published by the Virginia Law Foundation and he has lectured extensively on topics related to school discipline, the rights of children, special education, criminal defense practice in juvenile court, and the laws of child abuse and neglect.
+He is the 2010 recipient of the Lewis F. Powell Jr. Pro Bono Award bestowed by the Virginia State Bar in recognition of his efforts to provide and support legal advocacy for children.

 Copyright © 1998-2016, Peter W. D. Wright and Pamela Darr